chriscareycode/nagiostv-react/src/components/llm/LocalLLM.README.md

 ### 2. Configure LLM Server
 The component uses the following settings from `clientSettings`:

-- `llmServerHost`: Hostname of the LLM server (default: 'localhost')
-- `llmServerPort`: Port number of the LLM server (default: 11434)
+- `llmServerBaseUrl`: Base URL to the OpenAI-compatible LLM server (default: 'http://localhost:1234').
+The path /v1/chat/completions is added automatically.
 - `llmModel`: Model name to use (default: 'gpt-3.5-turbo')
 - `llmApiKey`: Optional API key for authentication (default: '')